Ian-Blanshard/MP4-Coffee-Shop/README.md

 * Python

 [PostgreSQL](https://www.postgresql.org/) was used as the database to store and manage application data.

+[Amazon webservices s3](https://aws.amazon.com/s3/) was used to store static files and media for my site.

 Please see the requirements.txt for a full list of the packages used and versions in my project.